Popov77/EDiPOP/README.md

 Micro SD card updates are only available for EDiPOP v2 users as EDiPOP lacks a SD card reader/writer.
 Using a micro SD card enables you to update the EDiPOP firmware, you'll require a **.bin** file for this process.

 The necessary files, along with release notes, are published whenever new updates are released.
-Caution when updating EDiPOP, a mishappening can brick EDiPOP and require you to send it back.
+**Caution when updating EDiPOP, a mishappening can brick EDiPOP and require you to send it back!**

 # Connections
 EDiPOP pin out enables for external connections, specific details found below.